TurboWarp/extensions/docs/MasterMath/AmmoPhysics.md

 ```scratch
 cast ray with name [ray] from x: (0) y: (0) z: (0) with pitch: (45) yaw: (45) distance: (5) :: #0fbd8c
 ```
 This block fires a ray with the specified name.
 Unlike the block above, it accepts a starting point and pitch/yaw **in degrees**, and will move along that rotation until it hits a body or reaches the max distance.
-Roll (or z-rotation) is unnacounted for since it does not affect the direction of the ray. **_This block assumes facing -Z is forward._**
+Roll (or z-rotation) is unnaccounted for since it does not affect the direction of the ray. **_This block assumes facing -Z is forward._**

 ```scratch
 cast ray with name [ray] from x: (0) y: (0) z: (0) towards coordinate x: (7) y: (15) z: (12) distance: (5) :: #0fbd8c